dscho/xkcd/content/comics/2025-5-9-pascal-s-law.md

   Reductio ad absurdum fails when reality is absurd.
 img: https://imgs.xkcd.com/comics/pascals_law_2x.png
 ---
-{{incomplete transcript|Don't remove this notice too soon.}}

 [At the left, a teacher is holding a pointer, pointing at a picture on the screen.]

 [The picture shows a hydraulic lift, with a small fluid vessel on the left connected to a tube at the bottom, which connects to a large vessel on the right.
 On top of the large vessel is a weight labeled 1000 and a Cueball.
 The fluid in the large vessel is labeled with an upward arrow.
 Megan's hand is over the small vessel, with a downward arrow indicating that she's pressing on it.]

-[Cueball, Hairbun, and Blondie are sitting at school desks going right to left.]
+[Cueball, Hairbun, and Blondie are sitting at school desks going left to right.]

 Cueball: No, that can't be right.